makrai/notes/zhou20-instable.md

 # 1 Introduction

-* on two semantically challenging tasks, Natural Language Inference (NLI) and Reading Comprehension (RC), the SOTA results have reached or even surpassed the estimated human performance on certain benchmark datasets (Wang+ 2019;
+* on two semantically challenging tasks,
-  Rajpurkar+ 2016a, 2018)
+  Natural Language Inference (NLI) and Reading Comprehension (RC), the SOTA results have reached or even surpassed the estimated human perf on certain benchmark datasets (Wang+ 2019; Rajpurkar+ 2016a, 2018)
 * Auxiliary analysis datasets for debugging and understanding models
   * a new trend of research to analyze what NLU and reasoning skills are achivd
   * analysis approaches to examine models’ ability to capture diff ling phenom